OhOmah/OhOmah.github.io/_posts/2020-10-10-Looking-Back-At-My_First-Project.md

 Today I'm challenging myself, taking the iRacing dataset one more time and seeing what kind of results I can come up with, already looking back at my first attempt there were some clear flaws stemming all the way to the very first step.
 My question.
 I asked a very simple question that easily could've been answered with logic, ** Would more time spent in iRacing mean you'd be in a higher skill bracket?**

 We're going to change that question and see what we can answer with the data.
+Instead of asking if putting time into the simulator results into skill, I want to see which region of the world has the most skilled racers.

+I quickly realized that I'm going to have to completely changed how I approached handling and working with my data. from the ground up I need to engineer new features and remove different kinds if I want to build any kind of new model.

+Let's start with some visualizations: